anvilresearch/connect/README.md

 #### You can find professional services and sponsor information on [our website](http://anvil.io).

+#### You can support us on [Bountysource](https://salt.bountysource.com/teams/anvilresearch).
+We are 100% open source, we appreciate the help!

 #### Simplified Security
 - Share user accounts between multiple apps and services with Single Sign-On (shared sessions)
 - Issue signed JSON Web Tokens to protect your APIs